What Is Account-Based Advertising?

 What is account-based advertising?

 Account-based advertising delivers digital ads to specific companies on your target account list.
 Instead of targeting demographics or interests, it targets named companies through IP matching, LinkedIn company targeting, or cookie-based matching.
+This is a common area of focus for account-based marketing teams working to improve their approach to Account-Based Advertising.

 How much does account-based advertising cost?

 Typical spending ranges from $10 to $50 per account per month for programmatic display, with LinkedIn CPMs running higher.
 Total program cost depends on list size and campaign duration.
 A 500-account program for 6 months might run $30K to $150K.
+This is a common area of focus for account-based marketing teams working to improve their approach to Account-Based Advertising.

 How do you measure account-based ad effectiveness?

 Focus on account-level lift metrics rather than click-through rates.
 Compare website visits, content engagement, meeting rates, and pipeline creation between targeted and non-targeted accounts.
 Most ABM ad platforms provide lift reporting.
+This is a common area of focus for account-based marketing teams working to improve their approach to Account-Based Advertising.

 Get the Weekly Pulse